 The odorous house ant is very widespread in North America.
 In spite of its diminutive size, this ant can be rather aggressive.
 Because of its small size, it is easily overlooked.
 Nests are often found in association with wood, but the majority of their nests are under moss or in soil.
 They will also nest in any place they can hide in your home and I have even found temporary nests in electronics like radios and televisions.

-The ones most commonly seen are those that occur in and around human dwellings and in cities.
+The ants most commonly seen are those that occur in and around human dwellings and in cities.
 Carpenter ants get their name as a result of the habit of many common species to nest in wood, including human dwellings.
-Most commonly, people notice carpenter ants when they swarm in spring, but since nests can be quite large, workers are also noticeable around well established nests.
+Most commonly, people notice carpenter ants when they swarm in spring, but since nests can be quite large, workers are also noticeable around well-established nests.

-Many species of them invade homes, but some do this more commonly than others, the small odorous house ant, a species more or less ubiquitous throughout North America is the most common ant found in our homes on the Island.
-They are small black ants which scurry around and get their common name from a characteristic odor they give off.
+Many species of ants invade homes, but some do this more commonly than others, the small odorous house ant, a species more or less ubiquitous throughout North America is the most common ant found in our homes on the Island.
+They are small black ants that scurry around and get their common name from a characteristic odor they give off.

 Red ants tend to be less noticeable.
-The are often reddish in color, have a stinger like bees and can inflict painful stings in spite of their small size.
+These ants have a stinger like bees and can inflict painful stings in spite of their small size.
 They are usually slower moving and somewhat more cryptic with small nests, but many are commonly seen in cities where their nest entrances are located in sidewalk cracks and between paving stones.